Archive for the ‘Nanotechnology’ Category

 Sunday, April 19th, 2009

-nanotechnology- I’ve been concerned about nanotechnology for sometime ( :arrow: , :arrow: , and :arrow: ).
+nanotechnology– I’ve been concerned about nanotechnology for sometime ( , , and ).
 It’s not that I don’t like the idea and don’t think it has a lot of future.
 I read The Engines of Creation way back in 1988 and was deeply impressed by the promise of it all.

 - My concerns are, rather, the way we’re going about it.
 As always, humanity, in its impatience for maximum profit in the minimum time, is developing and dispersing these agents into our environment with no real idea of the possible consequences.
 Just like all the industrial chemicals we’ve developed and employed in the past, we’re assuming these materials will not cause any problems – a least until we find out otherwise.